pymc-devs/pymc-examples/examples/gaussian_processes/GP-Births.myst.md

 We do not go into the mathematical details here as the original article is very well written and easy to follow (see also the great paper {cite:p}`riutort2022PracticalHilbertSpaceApproximate`).
 Instead, we reproduce a simplified version presented in various sources:

 - {cite:p}`vehtari2022Birthdays` by [Aki Vehtari](https://users.aalto.fi/~ave/)
-- {cite:p}`numpyroBirthdays`, which is a great resource to learn about the method internals (so it is also strongly recommended!).
+- {cite:p}`numpyroBirthdays`, from [NumPyro](https://num.pyro.ai/en/stable/) documentation, which is a great resource to learn about the method internals (so it is also strongly recommended!).

 ```{tip}
 For a complete treatment of this example please refer to the **amazing guide**: {cite:p}`vehtari2022Birthdays` by [Aki Vehtari](https://users.aalto.fi/~ave/).
 This is a step-by-step to develop this model in Stan.
 All the code can be found on [this repository](https://github.com/avehtari/casestudies/tree/master/Birthdays).